gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

     `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2011.xls`
     as
     `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2011.xlsx`

   - saved
     `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2012.xls`
     as
     `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2012.xlsx`

   - deleted empty rows at the bottom of the file `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2012.xlsx`;
     these are filled with some formatting and otherwise may give problems with data importing

+  - saved
+    `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2013.xls`
+    as
+    `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2013.xlsx`

+  - deleted empty rows at the bottom of the file `/Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/seeds_2013.xlsx`;
+    these are filled with some formatting and otherwise may give problems with data importing